molnsona/blossom/README.md

 See the [HOWTO](./HOWTO.md) for more details and hints.

-### Performance
+### Performance and CUDA

+If you pass `-DBUILD_CUDA=1` to the `cmake` commands, you will get extra executable called `blossom_cuda` (or `blossom_cuda.exe`, on Windows).

-The 2 versions of BlosSOM executable (`blossom` and `blossom_cuda`) differ mainly in the performance of EmbedSOM projection, which is more than 100× faster on GPUs than on CPUs.
+The 2 versions of BlosSOM executable differ mainly in the performance of EmbedSOM projection, which is more than 100× faster on GPUs than on CPUs.
 If the dataset gets large, only a fixed-size slice of the dataset gets processed each frame (e.g., at most 1000 points in case of CPU) to keep the framerate in a usable range.
 The defaults in BlosSOM should work smoothly for many use-cases (defaulting at 1k points per frame on CPU and 50k points per frame on GPU).

 If required (e.g., if you have a really fast GPU), you may modify the constants in the corresponding source files, around the call sites of `clean_range()`,